 They also only need to be fed once per day.

-We recommend doing one day greens, one day insects, and one day with no food.
+We recommend doing one day of greens, one day of insects, and one day with no food.

 Then continue this cycle.

-On the protein days, feed your pet its tasty mealworms, but remember only to feed them 1 or 2.
+Feed your pet its tasty mealworms on protein days, but remember only to feed them 1 or 2.

-I also suggest you feed them these insects towards the end of the feeding.
+I also suggest you feed these insects towards the end of the feeding.